 A letter is a form of written or printed communication exchanged between two or more entities.
 There are two types of letters, namely personal letters, and business letters.
 Personal letters are commonly exchanged between families and acquaintances.
 Some examples are love letters and thank you letters written in an informal yet personalized manner.
 On the other hand, business letters are commonly used in formal transactions.
 Some examples which fall into this category are recommendation letters, employment or resignation letters, and request letters.

-How to Write a Convincing Letter?
+How to Write a Letter?

 People write letters to express their feelings and intentions towards another person or organization.
-Any letter is meant to inform, so it must convey the exact tone in a convincing manner.
+Any letter is meant to inform, thus it must convey the exact tone in a convincing manner.
 Whatever the purposes may be, it's highly suggested that you follow certain formats or rules to come up with a simple letter.

 1. Identify the Recipient